JLP-BioInf/SARS-Cov2-COMRADES/README.md

-# IMPORTANT - Updates are now located at https://github.com/JLP-BioInf/comradesOO
+# IMPORTANT - THIS REPO IS OLD: updates are now located at https://github.com/JLP-BioInf/comradesOO